Flexberry/flexberry.github.io/pages/products/flexberry-base/fb_landing_page.en.md

 * Support for composite aggregation: The data object may include an array of other objects that will be edited and displayed with it.
 * Support for inheriting data objects in the Table Per Class (TPC) paradigm.
 * Support for pessimistic blocking while working with multiple users' data objects at the same time
-* Business logic support at data access level
+* Support business logic at the data access level

 ### Architecture

-The key concepts of the **Flexberry Base** architecture are:
+The main concepts of the **Flexberry Base** architecture are:

 * A data access layer with the ability to define business logic when accessing the database
 * A desktop form with navigation